 The rest of this paper is organized as follows: The next Section summarizes related work both in exploiting hierarchies as well as existing information systems.
-Section 3 defines the problem and presents our solution in detail, while Section 4 refers to the case study of the information system.
-Section 5 describes our experimental setup and the collected results, while we conclude our work in Section 6.
+Section 3 defines the problem and presents our solution in detail, while Sect.
+4 refers to the case study of the information system.
+Section 5 analyzes some aspects considering the functionality and optimization of our system.
+In Sect.
+6 the experimental setup is described and the system is evaluated based on the collected results, while we conclude our work in Sect.
+7.